Instructor: Prof. Aimo Hinkkanen

 Grading: The grade for the course will be based on the total points from the best two midterm exams (the maximum score will be 100 in each midterm exam), the final exam (maximum score 100), and quizzes (points normalized so that the maximum score will be 100).
 Hence the maximum score will be 400 for the total points.

 Quizzes.
-After the first two weeks, there will be a quiz at the beginning of each class (apart from a few exceptions).
+After the first week or two, there will be a quiz at the beginning of each class (apart from a few exceptions).
 In each quiz, there will typically be up to three questions, each graded either 5 or 0 points depending on whether your answer is completely correct or not.
 A certain number (at least three) of lowest quiz scores will be dropped.
 (The exact number of quizzes to be dropped depends on how many quizzes we end up having during the semester and will be announced later.)
-Dropping one midterm exam and a number of quizzes is intended to provide leeway for those times when a student is ill, or needs to go to a job interview, or has a family emergency, or just misses class or is late for the class for some other reason.
+Dropping one midterm exam and at least three quizzes is intended to provide leeway for those times when a student is ill, or needs to go to a job interview, or has a family emergency, or just misses class or is late for the class for some other reason.
 If you miss a midterm exam or a quiz, you will get zero points for it.
-As this system allows you to miss one midterm exam and at least three quizzes without you giving any reason for it, no make-up midterm examts or quizzes will be given.
+As this system allows you to miss one midterm exam and at least three quizzes without you giving any reason for it, no make-up midterm exams or quizzes will be given.
 Exceptions will be considered only in the case of a prolonged illness indicated by a doctor's note.
-Of course, you are encouraged to take all midterm exams and quizzes and to do your best.
+Covid-related absences will be taken into account in an appropriate way, to be decided on the basis of each situation.
+You are encouraged to take all midterm exams and quizzes and do your best.

-Homework problems will be suggested for each lecture.
-A list of all suggested homework problems can be found by clicking on the link to "Suggested problems" below.
+Problems from the textbook will also be suggested.
+A list of all suggested problems can be found by clicking on the link to "Suggested problems" below.

 The final exam will cover Chapter 1, Sections 1-2; Chapter 2, Sections 1-5; Chapter 3, Sections 1-5; Chapter 4, Sections 1-2; Chapter 5, Sections 1-4; Chapter 6, Sections 1-2; Chapter 7, Sections 1-3; and Chapter 8, Sections 1-2.